 - 1 teaspoon Simply Organic vanilla extract

 - 1/2 teaspoon Simply Organic chili powder , plus more for garnish

 - 3 tablespoons Casa Noble tequila

-Place cocoa powder in a small bowl for dusting.
+- Place cocoa powder in a small bowl for dusting.
 Remove the truffles from the refrigerator and roll into balls between the palms of your hands.
 Then roll one truffle at a time in the cocoa powder, using a fork to lift the truffle out of the bowl and dust off the excess.
 Sprinkle with additional chili powder, for garnish.
 Let rest at room temperature for one hour before serving.
-Keep in an air-tight container at room temperature.